Childbirth and birth in hospital

 The journey of a future mother from the moment she enters the hospital to the moment she leaves with her baby.

-Generally, the departments tend to admit the woman only if labor has started (presence of regular and painful contractions and at least three centimeters of dilation.
+Generally, departments tend to admit the woman only if labor has started (presence of regular and painful contractions and at least three centimeters of dilation.

-• Health insurance card
+• Health card

 • Clinical tests

-• The pregnancy record
+• The pregnancy folder

-• The birth bag
+• The delivery bag

 The labor